AlexisBogroff/CheatSheets/PythonPackaging.md

           module1.py
 ```

-### Adding just one file enable the build
+The added file setup.py enables the build
-setup.py

 ``` python
 from setuptools import setup